-LOBO is a component of the Leadership for Resilience and Recovery Initiative (LRRI), programs developed specifically to support nonprofit organizations navigating the unprecedented strategic and financial challenges introduced by the Covid-19 epidemic.
+LOBO is a component of the Leadership for Resilience and Recovery Initiative (LRRI), a new array of Latinos LEAD services developed specifically to support nonprofit organizations navigating the unprecedented strategic and financial challenges introduced by the Covid-19 epidemic.
 LOBO is a free online service offered by Latinos LEAD to help nonprofit organizations recruit highly skilled Latino professionals for governing board positions.
 Other LRRI services will be announced soon.

-There is consistent empirical evidence to support the case for board ethnic diversity as a crucial factor in whether organization leaders successfully overcome external challenges.
-In 2015 McKinsey & Company found that corporate boards with greater ethnic and racial diversity led their firms more effectively through the Great Recession (https://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters).
+There is compelling empirical evidence to support the case that board ethnic diversity is a crucial factor in whether organizations successfully overcome external challenges.
+In 2015 McKinsey & Company found that corporate boards with greater ethnic and racial diversity led their firms more effectively through the Great Recession.
 Their key finding was remarkable: “Companies in the top quartile of racial/ethnic diversity were 35 percent more likely to have financial returns above their national industry median.”

-There is never an ideal time for governing board member recruiting, and can be a sensitive process under the best of conditions.
-The stakes are high when considering potential governing board candidates who aren’t referred to you by current board members and contacts.
-The Covid-19 pandemic, its economic impact, and recent social unrest are issues that have particular impact on Latino communities and the nonprofit organizations they look to for support.
+There is never an ideal time for governing board member recruiting, and it can be a sensitive process even under the best of conditions.
+The Covid-19 pandemic, its immediate and long-term economic impact, and recent social unrest are issues that have particular impact on Latino communities and the nonprofit organizations they look to for support.

-While electing a first-time board member may appear to be a leap of faith, it shows that your organization is looking beyond the familiar to bring fresh and different types of thinking to the table.
-Latinos have not been traditionally included in the governing board candidate pool, and this contributes to their lack of experience in these roles.
+While electing a first-time board member may appear to be a leap of faith, it shows that your organization is bringing fresh and different types of thinking to the table.
+For the most part, Latinos have not been included in the governing board candidate pool, contributing to their lack of experience in these roles.
 It is tempting to recruit “safe” candidates from among the few prominent Latinos currently serving on several other boards.
 This “recycle rut” contributes to overburdened board members, and restricts the flow of new talent who will bring focus and commitment to your board.

 Yes.
-Nonprofit organizations can select to publish a general organization profile when posting governing board opportunities.
+Nonprofit organizations can publish a generic organization profile when posting governing board opportunities.
 Latinos LEAD will prepare a profile based on information in the nonprofit organization’s account, or a profile can be provided in narrative form by the nonprofit organization.
-Please select the type of profile you prefer when completing the Organization Profile.

-The most important candidate qualification is a commitment to the nonprofit organization’s mission.
+The most important candidate attribute is a commitment to the nonprofit organization’s mission.
 This is often, but not always, demonstrated by a history of professional work, charitable giving, or volunteer activity that is aligned with the mission.
-Most nonprofit organizations want board members who can devote adequate time to their board responsibilities (including committee assignments), are willing to represent the organization in public and professional settings, and who bring professional and social networks.
+Most nonprofit organizations want board members who can devote adequate time to their board responsibilities (including committee assignments), are willing to represent the organization in public and professional settings, and are willing to introduce their professional and social networks.
 Board nomination committees often emphasize various professional expertise in fields such as legal, finance/accounting, public relations, human resources, etc. LOBO board opportunity postings include specific candidate qualifications sought by the nonprofit organization.

 Nothing—it’s free.
-Latinos LEAD is proud to offer this service to the nonprofit sector with support from several foundations.
-Their vision and faith in our mission is particularly notable in light of the immediate public health crisis.
+Latinos LEAD offers this service to the nonprofit sector with support from several foundations.

 All you need is a LOBO account!

-For individuals interested in nonprofit governing board opportunities: Once you’ve set up your account, go the postings and start searching!
+Individuals interested in nonprofit governing board opportunities can create an account, go to the postings and start searching!

 If you have already an account and are having trouble logging in/gaining access to your account, email email@example.com

-The first step is to create an account.
-When that is completed, you’ll see a prompt asking if you want to post a board opportunity.
+First create an account.
+Then you’ll be prompted post a board opportunity.
 Click on that prompt and follow the directions from there.

 Once you decide which applicants you would like to meet, Latinos LEAD will notify the applicants and provide them with your contact information.
 Where requested, Latinos LEAD can facilitate an online or telephone interview with applicants.

 Click on the “My Account” tab.
-You’ll then see a tab labeled “Update Profile”.
-From this link you can update all aspects of your company’s profile from uploading a photo to entering a short company description.
-Once finished, click “Preview Profile” at the bottom of the screen to preview your page or click “Update Profile” to save changes.
+You’ll then see a tab labeled “Edit Profile”.
+From this link you can update all aspects of your company’s profile.
+Once finished, click “Submit” at the bottom of the screen to save changes.
 This is where you can also add/edit profiles for subsidiaries of your organization.

 Absolutely!
 Please indicate the nature of the position in the title of the posted opportunity.
 We’ll post the opportunity using the title you provide.
 If we have any questions, we’ll contact you.

-LOBO postings last up to 60 days from the date of posting, unless filled or removed by the nonprofit organization seeking governing board candidates.
+LOBO postings last up to 90 days from the date they are approved, unless filled or removed by the nonprofit organization seeking governing board candidates.